JulietteOrtholand/registery_data_test/readme.md

 # Code for the data test on Rheumatology data

 ## Description
-The git contains the answer for the questions contained in the Assignment PDF.
+The repository contains the answer for the questions contained in the Assignment PDF.

 ## Installation

-1. This repository requires Python specific dependency:
+This repository requires Python specific dependency:

 ```sh
 pip install -r requirements.txt